Stability, Performance vs. Cost Efficiency: Do You Have to Choose?

 Given the current choices, it’s pretty clear why over provisioning is the strategy of choice, even if it means an increase in costs.
 Stability and performance is simply too important to mess with and time is money when it comes to engineering resources.

-Thankfully though, new developments will make this issue a thing of the past.
+Thankfully though, new developments into cloud infra make this issue a thing of the past.

 You’d never need to over provision volumes, which ensures your costs stay low.
 At the same time, stability and performance would be maximized since your disk will always scale alongside your application, eliminating the need for manual adjustments and predictions.
 Talk about killing two birds with one stone!

-Want to learn more about how you can maximize stability, performance, and cost efficiency in one go?
+Want to learn more about how you can make your cloud infra more dynamic and scalable?
 Talk to one of our cloud experts to learn more about Zesty Disk.